upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 * You can work in groups of maximum 3 students per team.
 * Each team is allowed just one submission to any one of the 3 problems listed below.
 Refer to Problem Statements section.
-* Points shall be given to those notebooks that have enough explanations, exploratory analysis and results.
+* Points shall be given to those notebooks that have enough explanations, exploratory analysis and results and most importantly follow the Refactored 5-cell format.
 * For reference, go through the lessons on Python, Data Science I at  http://www.refactored.ai.
 * You shall use only python for all your programming as that is the industry standard.
 Any other language notebooks will not be entertained at this point.
 * Once you have completed your analysis, save your notebook and validate it on https://try.refactored.ai before submission.
-* Sumissions must be made to https://github.com/colaberry/hackathons/ github repository.
+* Sumissions must be made to https://github.com/colaberry/hackathons/jntu-march-2018/ github repository.

 ## Winner Selection